Rave Un2 The Joy Fantastic

 I don’t think it’s an accident that the album is produced by Prince.

-Released through Arista Records and two months following Warner Brother’s release of the The Vault… Old Friends 4 Sale album, Prince would help only the promotion of Rave Un2 The Joy Fantastic.
-Following his acrimonious departure from Warner Brothers Prince was sceptical to release another album with a major record label and released it with Arista only on the proviso its CEO Clive Davis allow Prince to retain the ownership of the master recordings and for the arrangement only to expire after its release.
+Released through Arista Records and two months after Warner Brothers’ release of the The Vault… Old Friends 4 Sale album, Prince involvemed himself only with the promotion of Rave Un2 The Joy Fantastic.
+Following his acrimonious departure from Warner Brothers Prince was sceptical to release another album with a major record label and released it with Arista only on the proviso its CEO, Clive Davis, allowed Prince to retain the ownership of the master recordings and that the arrangement expired after its release.
 Unlike his positive experience with the recently defunct EMI label, his tenure at Arista ended in disappointment – feeling that the album had not received adequate promotion, it sold 500,000 copies in the US but reached on 18 on Billboard – failing to chart at all in the UK.
 Prince shied away from major labels until 2004 due to this experience.

 Rave Un2 The Joy Fantastic is certified Gold by RIAA, and was followed with a limited special edition of which contained remixed and extended versions later released on NPG Records as Rave In2 The Joy Fantastic.
 Rave Un2 The Joy Fantastic became Prince’s final album released under the name Prince love symbol (The Artist Formally Known As Prince), however, the liner notes credit Prince by his birth name as producer – a fact, that during its pre-release he teased fans that he had reunited with a past producer to create this album: himself.
 Although it did not receive a supporting tour, a special concert was televised and released on DVD as Rave Un2 The Year 2000 to mark the turning of the Millennium.
 This DVD and both editions of Rave Un2/In2 The Joy Fantastic were reissued by Sony Music / Legacy Recordings as a triple disk set on 26 April 2019, repackaged as Ultimate Rave.
 Rave Un2 The Joy Fantastic also was issued individually and for the first time in vinyl format, on the same day.

 - All Instruments